alexrame/profile-generator/content/publication/mixmo/index.md

 list_format = 0

 pretty_date = ""
-abstract_short = "We introduce MixMo, a new generalized framework for learning multi-input multi-output deep subnetworks.
-In particular, we study how the multiple inputs should be mixed.
-We obtain sota on CIFAR and Tiny ImageNet.
-We open a new line of research that better leverages the expressiveness of large networks."
+abstract_short = "We introduce a new generalized framework for learning multi-input multi-output subnetworks and study how to best mix the inputs.
+We obtain sota on CIFAR and Tiny ImageNet by better leveraging the expressiveness of large networks."

 authors = ["Alexandre Ramé", "Rémy Sun", "Matthieu Cord"] publication_origin = "arXiv Preprint"